JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/Study_Day_2021_Reflections.md

 In any case, we applaud the cheerfulness of the Divine Counselor with which he executed his mandate, like his way of ‘pulling us up’ by saying:

 > **_How unreasonable_** _that you should not worship God because the limitations of human nature and the handicaps of your material creation make it impossible for you to see him……stop and ponder the solemn fact that God lives within you; he has in his own way already bridged the gulf.
-He has sent of himself, his spirit, to live in you and to toil with you as you pursue your eternal universe career._ [UB 2:5.6](/en/The_Urantia_Book/2#p5_6)
+He has sent of himself, his spirit, to live in you and to toil with you as you pursue your eternal universe career._ <a id="a71_405"></a>[UB 2:5.6](/en/The_Urantia_Book/2#p5_6)

 And pursue our eternal career we will, keeping in mind the utmost importance at this time, to portray to the world such a balance in our daily lives that in addition to our moral mandates would point out…

-> _….an equal consideration to the truths of science, philosophy, and spiritual experience, and to the beauties of the physical creation, the charm of intellectual art, and the grandeur of genuine character achievement_.
-[UB 2:7.9](/en/The_Urantia_Book/2#p7_9)
+> _….an equal consideration to the truths of science, philosophy, and spiritual experience, and to the beauties of the physical creation, the charm of intellectual art, and the grandeur of genuine character achievement_. <a id="a75_221"></a>[UB 2:7.9](/en/The_Urantia_Book/2#p7_9)

 Now wouldn’t that be fabulous!